al-berger/regd/data/MANUAL.md

 modify and remove session and persistent tokens (secure tokens are not accesible to users other than the server process owner).

+If __--access__ option is not present at server startup, then the server permission level is set as 'private' by default.

 The following commands can be executed only by the server process owner at all permission
 levels: __--start__, __--stop__, __--restart__, __--get-sec__, __--load-file-sec__,
 __--remove-sec__, __--remove-section-sec__, __--clear-sec__.

+_Data file_

+Each server instance by default has its own persistent storage: data file from which persistent tokens are read startup and to which they are saved back if new tokens are added, or existing tokens are modified or removed.
+The default name of the data file is automatically composed out of three parts:

+1. Directory: the _regd_ data directory: the default one or which is defined in _regd.conf_.
+2. File: the server name for servers on file sockets or "$host.$port" for servers on IP addresses.
+3. Extension: ".data" file extension

 ### Communicating with regd server